ploetz-zeller/symbio-documentation/docs/admin/administration/stereotypes/creating-stereotypes.md

 ![Screenshot](../media/stereotypes_new_with_applychanges.png)

-Now you can enter a description on the right side like an image.
+Now you can enter a description on the right side.
+Also you can add an image like a symbol for the stereotype.

 ![Fill the Detailcontent](./media/stereotypes-dc.PNG "Fill the Detailcontent") ![Fill the Detailcontent](./media/stereotypes-dc-red.PNG "Fill the Detailcontent")